ELECTION SCHEDULE 2023

-- By mail: send a letter with your name, address and signature stating that you are requesting an absentee ballot for the election(s) [list which date(s)].
-You must also provide a copy of your photo ID the first time you vote by mail.
-Or use the Wisconsin form.
+- By mail: You must provide a copy of your photo ID the first time you vote by mail.
+Fill out the Wisconsin form.
 Ballots will be mailed to you within 24 hours and will include a return envelope (stamped & addressed).
-Send the letter to:
+Send the application to:

 Town of Holland

 W7937 County Road MH

 - In person at the Clerk’s office which may be done 14 days prior to the election (up until 5:00 p.m. on Friday before election day) during clerk hours (see above).

 For further information, see the Wisconsin Election Commission instruction page.